BHV1 (IBR/IPV/IBP)

 The main hosts are cattle.
 Natural infections (but usually without clinical manifestations) have been reported in sheep and goats.
 Wild ruminants also appear to be susceptible to BHV-1 infection.

 Transmission occurs through direct contact from animal to animal.
-Indirect transmission through persons and contaminated clothing, transport vehicles, equipment (stable utensils) is also possible.
+Indirect transmission through people and contaminated clothing, transport vehicles and equipment (stable utensils) is also possible.

 Incubation period